holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Possible contenders to watch

 * [Drydock](https://github.com/zuBux/drydock) is a similar offering to Docker Bench, but not as mature at this stage
 * [Actuary](https://github.com/diogomonica/actuary) is a similar offering to Docker Bench, but not as mature at this stage.
-I [discussed](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) this project briefly with its creator Diogo Mónica, and it sounds like the focus is on creating a better way of running privileged services on swarm, instead of investing time into this.
+I [discussed](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) this project briefly with its creator Diogo MÃ³nica, and it sounds like the focus is on creating a better way of running privileged services on swarm, instead of investing time into this.

 ##### Namespaces {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-namespaces}